git/git.github.io/SoC-2020-Ideas.md

 command faster, for example `--contains` queries (as it was done for generation numbers).

+Before starting on this task, at the beginning of the GSoC, it might be good idea to check that interval labels would provide significant performance improvements at least in some cases (and if it is not the case, switch to working on generation numbers v2).
+This _could_ be done with the help of "Reachability labels for version control graphs.ipynb" Jupyter Notebook on Google Colaboratory[[6][]].
+It was created to answer such questions, though the exploration didn't get finished.
+It would be possible with this notebook to at least find the amount of false negatives for min-post interval labeling for git.git or Linux kernel repo.

 Next task would be, time permitting, to make it possible to update the labeling without recomputing it from scratch, and to make it compatible with incremental update of the commit-graph file[[7][],[3][]].